 — Paramahansa Yogananda, The Yoga of Jesus

-Find a quiet, peaceful place where you can be secluded and undisturbed during meditation.
+It is advisable to find a quiet, peaceful place where you can be secluded and undisturbed during meditation.
 If possible, set aside some space where you can create your own sanctuary exclusively for your meditation practice (see suggestions below from Paramahansa Yogananda).

 "As the parlor awakens social consciousness, the library fosters reading consciousness, and the bedroom suggest sleeping, so everyone should have a room or screened off corner, or a well ventilated closet, used exclusively for the purpose of silent meditation.
 Traditional homes in India always have such a shrine for daily worship.